 Garbage Collector Performance Issues

-This document relates broadly to memory management with Oracle's Hotspot JVM.
-These recommendations are based on Support's successful experiences with customers with large Confluence instances.
+The information on this page relates to memory management with Oracle's Hotspot JVM.
+These recommendations are based on our support team's successful experiences with customers with large Confluence instances.

-Please do not use the Concurrent Mark Sweep (CMS) Collector with Confluence, unless otherwise advised by Atlassian Support.
+Don't use the Concurrent Mark Sweep (CMS) Collector with Confluence, unless advised by Atlassian Support.
 It requires extensive manual tuning and testing, and is likely to result in degraded performance.

 Keep your heap as small as possible, without the instance experiencing OutOfMemory errors.
 If you experience OutOfMemory errors and need to increase this, we recommend you do it in 512mb or 1gb allotments, and monitor the instance.
 If you continue to receive OutOfMemory errors, increase the heap by another 512mb or 1gb, and continue this process until you are operating stably with no OutOfMemory errors.
 Do not increase the heap further than required, as this will result in longer garbage collections.